-Baltimore, Maryland November 22, 2019 Employees' Retirement System
+Baltimore, Maryland November 25, 2020 Employees' Retirement System

 City of Baltimore, Maryland

 MANAGEMENT'S DISCUSSION AND ANALYSIS

-We are pleased to provide this overview of the financial activities of the Employees' Retirement System (ERS) for the fiscal year ended June 30, 2019 and 2018.
-ERS is the administrator of a cost-sharing multiple employer defined benefit local government retirement plan (the Plan).
+We are pleased to provide this overview of the financial activities of the Employees' Retirement System (ERS) for the fiscal years ended June 30, 2020 and 2019.
+ERS is the administrator of a cost-sharing, multiple employer, defined benefit, local government retirement plan (the Plan).
 Readers are encouraged to consider the information presented here in conjunction with additional information furnished in the transmittal letter, which begins on page 7 of this report.